GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 ## (GCP) Add include filter patterns `INCLUDED_EXPORTS` for auto-discovery

 When `INCLUDED_EXPORTS` is set, auto-discovery will only re-export exports that match an include pattern.
 This can be combined with `EXCLUDED_EXPORTS`, to only export paths that match an include pattern but do not match an exclude pattern.
 See the [deployment README](../../deployment/README.md#filter-patterns) for full details.

+## (GCP) Remove restriction on protected paths

+The restriction on protected paths has been removed.
+This requires building a new proxy image to apply the NFS `rootdir` setting.

+**WARNING:** If you use the current Terraform with an old image, the old image will be vulnerable to the bug where auto-discovery can overwrite a system path such as `/home` with a mount.